HuaYuXiao/Intent-MPC/README.md

-# Intent-Prediction Driven Model Predictive Control for UAV Planning and Navigation in Dynamic Environment
+# Intent Prediction-Driven Model Predictive Control for UAV Planning and Navigation in Dynamic Environment

 ## Installation Guide
 The system requirements for this repository are as follows.
 Please ensure your system meets these requirements: